 I made 6 tortes in total and not one person noticed how nutrient-dense this dessert was or that I used lakanto (sugar that does not affect those with yeast or bacterial infections or diabetes).
 Job well done!!
 Happy to report my client happily sat eating her warm piece of torte.

-If you are a fan of food combining, like I am, then know that this dessert goes fairly well with animal protein.
+If you are a fan of food combining, like I am, then know this dessert goes fairly well with animal protein.
 It does contain orange that I think are cooked down enough to remove the fructose sugar that would cause stomach upset.
-I am real sensitive and tolerated this torte just fine while healing on stage 2.
+I am sensitive and tolerated this torte fine while healing on stage 2.
 I love mine with a dollop of cultured creme fraiche 😉

 This recipe is free of gluten, dairy, nuts, grain, flour, and refined sugar.

 1 Valencia orange, quarter, seed – leave peel on = 3/4 cup puree